-- 1. The City of Pontiac, Michigan (plan sponsor) adopted a resolution to amend the Retirement Ordinance to provide an early retirement benefit to approximately 67 former city employees.
-The early retirement benefits are payable beginning January 1, 2018. - 2.
-The City of Pontiac, Michigan (plan sponsor) adopted a resolution in fiscal year 2017, to extend the \$400 temporary benefits which were paid out to retirees through August of 2018.
+1. The City of Pontiac, Michigan (plan sponsor) adopted a resolution to amend the retirement ordinance to provide an early retirement benefit to approximately 67 former city employees.
+The early retirement benefits are payable beginning on January 1, 2018.

+2. The City of Pontiac, Michigan (plan sponsor) adopted a resolution in fiscal year 2017 to extend the \$400 temporary benefits that were paid out to retirees through August 2018.